 Axon contractually commits that customers control and own all right, title, and interest in and to their Customer Content.
 Axon obtains no rights to such content and commits to not accessing Evidence data without the explicit authorization from the customer.
 The only exception to accessing Evidence data without explicit customer authorization would be in the event of a system emergency where access may be utilized to ensure the operability and continuity of the service.
 Only a small team of Axon system administrators have the potential to execute such access and must be authenticated using 2 factors prior to gaining system access.
 These system administrators have undergone and are continually subject to background check procedures and system usage monitoring.
 Any Evidence data access by Axon personnel is closely logged, monitored and correlated to appropriate business need by the Axon Information Security team.

-Axon personnel will have access to Customer Content for customer who are enrolled and share data with Axon as part of the Axon AI Data Sharing Program.
-Additional detail about the Axon AI Data Sharing program is available here: Data Sharing Reference Guide
+Axon personnel will have access to Customer Content for customers who are enrolled and share data with Axon as part of the Axon Customer Experience Improvement Program (ACEIP).
+Additional detail about ACEIP is available here: https://www.axon.com/aceip

 Is data transmitted to/from Axon Cloud Services remain in my country or region?